rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 application that has an init script installed.

 The service command references a service using its init script, stored in the **/etc/init.d** directory for CentOS, and **etc/rc.d/init.d** for Ubuntu.
-If you aren't sure wat name the system used for a service,  check either directory by using the `ls` followed by the directory.
+If you aren't sure what name the system uses for a service,  check either directory by using the `ls` followed by the directory.

 Some names vary depending on your distribution - apache is `httpd` on CentOS, for example, while it's `apache2` on Ubuntu.